 The improvements include:

 - “Plain language throughout to improve understanding of the taxpayer.”

 - “The capability to target either a refund amount or a tax due amount close to 0.”
 This can be adjusted according to your needs.

 - “A new progress tracker to help a user know how much more information they need to enter.”
 You can save your estimate at any time and come back to it.

 - “The ability to go back and forth through the steps, correct previous entries and skip questions that don’t apply.”

-- “Tips and links to help the user quickly determine if they qualify for various tax credits and deductions.”
+- “Tips & links to help users immediately determine if they qualify for various tax deductions and credits.”
 This could result in a nice reduction to your tax bill that you may not have factored in before you sat down to get the estimate.

 - “Automatic calculation of the taxable portion of any Social Security benefits.”
 This can save problems further down the line from taxable income streams you may have missed.

-It is important that you do not file these forms to the IRS but rather those parties who will be paying you your income.
-This could mean your pension fund or employer, though with self-employment income you will be paying those amounts yourself direct to the IRS.
+It is important that you do not file these forms to the IRS but rather to those parties who will be paying you your income.
+This could mean your pension fund or employer, though with self-employment income you will be paying those amounts yourself directly to the IRS.